 The application of TUPE whether on a business sale, outsourcing of services, or on an insolvency remains one of the most challenging areas of employment law that employers have to deal with.

-Despite the 2006 TUPE Regulations attempting to make outsourcing and second generation contracting more straightforward, thre remain real difficulties with its application, particularly in relation to service provision changes, resulting in a lot of case law.
+Despite the 2006 TUPE Regulations attempting to make outsourcing and second generation contracting more straightforward, there remains real challenges with its application, particularly in relation to service provision changes.

 The new TUPE Amendment Regulations (introduced on 31 January 2014) have introduced a number of miscellaneous changes designed to make life easier for employers.
 On the whole these amendments have had a positive impact.